U.S. Army Chief of Staff, NATO Commander. Born: July 16, 1921, Fairview, Kansas. Died: October 27, 2008, Falls Church, Virginia.

 Bernard Rogers received many awards and recognitions of his service, including the Distinguished Service Cross and Silver Star.
 He has been variously described as "brilliant," "complex," "poised," "elitist," and dedicated to the West Point tradition.
 But General DeWitt Smith, commandant of the Army War College, described him this way: "Deep down, I think Bernie Rogers is still a small town boy from the Midwest.
 He still talks about Kansas, and Kansas is still with him.
 There's a directness, a frankness, an understanding that little people count as well as big people.
 He still has his feet in the dirt and he's proud of it."

+He was named the Native Sons and Daughters' Kansan of the Year in 1984.
 In 1987 Rogers criticized the Reagan administration because he felt an arms control agreement was being rushed.
 In turn, he was strongly rebuked by Secretary of State George P. Shultz, provoking Rogers' resignation and retirement.
 He died October 27, 2008, in Falls Church, Virginia.

 Entry: Rogers, Bernard